Farm Animals for Animal Assisted Therapy

 Fields for Growth Animal-Assisted Therapy Logo

-Animal-assisted therapy is an exciting therapeutic treatment method to help individuals of all ages, as well as couples, families, organizations, and groups.
+Wide variety of proven treatment paths including animal-assisted therapy as an exciting therapeutic treatment method to help individuals of all ages, as well as couples, families, organizations, and groups.

 Fields for Growth Animal-Assisted Therapy Logo